MartinAraka/alx-system_engineering-devops/0x00-shell_basics/README.md

-List command for hidden files
+List command for both long list and hidden files